-The Board actively investigates complaints regarding inappropriate online practice.
+The Board actively investigates complaints regarding inappropriate online practice and telehealth.
 These types of complaints follow the same investigative and prosecutorial process as all other complaints received by the Board.
-The Board has seen an increase in the number of complaints regarding the use of telehealth.
+The Board has seen an increase in the number of complaints regarding the use of telehealth, including the online aspect of telehealth.
+Telehealth includes several components, one of which is online practice.
 As technology advances, the Board must be aware of situations where physicians are not complying with telehealth laws and not following the standard of care in providing services to patients.
 One of the most frequent violations is physicians treating California patients via telehealth from another state without having a California license.
 In the past, complaints regarding telehealth were not prevalent.
 However, over the last few years, as technology advanced, more complaints have been received regarding care provided via telehealth, including complaints of unlicensed practice, inappropriate care, and the corporate practice of medicine.
-With future advances in technology, including applications available on electronic devices, etc., this will continue to be an issue that the Board needs to be vigilant about ensuring consumers are protected.
+With future advances in technology, including applications available on electronic devices, etc., this will continue to be an issue that the Board needs to be vigilant about to ensure consumer protection.